VP Osinbajo Meets With Lamido Adamawa After Communal Clashes On 05/12/2017

 In doing so, we would have to work with all the community heads, traditional leaders, leaders at federal, state and local government levels.
 It is possible for us to use Adamawa as a template for the solution to these problems, and this is what I would like to do.
 If all of us work together, we can resolve this problem and stop this problem once and for all.

-Let me assure you again, of the commitment of Mr President in particular, to ensuring there is peace in Adamawa State, and that this is not repeated.
+Let me assure you again of the commitment of Mr President, in particular, to ensuring there is peace in Adamawa State, and that this is not repeated.
 There is no reason why we should just have a cycle every once in a while, people kill each other, we keep quiet, and there is another round.

-So I would like to thank you very much, your Royal Highness, for taking the time to see me and my delegation before you proceed on a journey, which I’m told you had planned ahead of our sudden visit.
-To my dear brother, Governor Bindow, who has I said before, there is no formality or protocol with him, because I see this as home, and I am deeply grateful for the warm welcome.
-We will go round as planned, and I am sure that when we are through, we will let you know your royal highness, what we plan to do.
+To my dear brother, Governor Bindow, who has I have said before, there is no formality or protocol with him, because I see this as home, and I am deeply grateful for the warm welcome.
+We will go round as planned, and I am sure that when we are through, we will let you know, your Royal Highness, what we plan to do.

 Thank you very much.